Minimal Learning Machine for Multi-Label Learning

-Two variants of a label selection strategy to obtain balanced label subsets in ensemble learning were developed in \cite{wang2021active}, using SVM with the RBF kernel as the base classifier with a one-versus-all multi-class classification strategy.
+In \cite{wang2021active}, two variants of a label selection strategy were developed to obtain balanced label subsets in ensemble learning, using SVM with the RBF kernel as the base classifier with a multi-class classification strategy of one-versus-all.
 The extensive experiments and the related comparison with other methods were based on 30 datasets with at most c.
 44 000 examples ('Mediamill') and even almost 13 000 features ('EukaryoteGo').
-The proposed two algorithms were compared with altogether 12 other MLC-related methods using five repetitions of ten-fold CV with four quality criteria: label-based accuracy (1-Hamming loss), example-based F-measure, and label-based macro/micro F-measures.
-As conclusions, all methods performed equally and satisfactorily with respect to the accuracy, but the proposed methods outperformed the traditional PT methods providing similar quality than the state-of-the-art ensemble methods for the example- and label-based F-measures.
+The two proposed algorithms were compared with 12 other MLC-related methods using five repetitions of ten-fold CV with four quality criteria: label-based accuracy (1-Hamming loss), example-based F-measure and label-based macro/micro F-measures.
+In conclusion, all methods performed equally and satisfactorily with respect to the accuracy, but the proposed methods outperformed traditional PT methods, providing quality similar to that of the state-of-the-art ensemble methods for the example- and label-based F-measures.
 Interestingly, a couple of datasets ('CS' and 'Chess' with only binary features) were encountered where none of the methods provided satisfactory results.
-Moreover, it was also concluded that the micro F-measure is more stable than the Macro F-measure to evaluate and compare different methods.
+Moreover, it was also concluded that the micro F-measure is more stable than the macro F-measure to evaluate and compare different methods.

-While introducing and experimenting with the label-specific FS method \cite{yu2022multi}, a comparison with 16 benchmark datasets and seven other reference methods, based on Hamming loss, one-error, ranking loss, average precision, and macro-averaging AUC quality metrics, was provided.
-The compared estimates and their variability were computed using a five-fold CV.
+While introducing and experimenting with the label-specific FS method \cite{yu2022multi}, a comparison with 16 benchmark datasets and seven other reference methods was provided, based on Hamming loss, one-error, ranking loss, average precision and macro-averaging AUC quality metrics.
+The estimates compared and their variability were computed using a five-fold CV.
 The experiments were concluded in favor of the proposed WRAP (WRAPping multi-label classification with label-specific features generation) approach.